ros2/ros2_documentation/source/Contributing.rst

 * Adopt community best-practices whenever possible instead of ad-hoc processes

-  Think about your end-customer's experience when developing and contributing.
+  Think about your end-user's experience when developing and contributing.
   Avoid using non-standard tools or libraries that may not be accessible to everyone.

 * Think about the community as a whole

+  Think about the bigger picture.
+  There are developers building different robots with different constraints.
-  Be mindful of the whole community.
+  ROS needs to accommodate requirements of the whole community.
-  You may have to interact with other contributors in the future and it is important to build trust with everyone from early on.

 There are a number of ways you can contribute to the ROS 2 project.